 - To provide a publically accessible research and learning hub for the exploration and promotion of contemporary drawing

-Tannery Arts currently manages 26 studios housing 40 artists in Bermondsey, London.
+Tannery Arts currently manages 26 studios housing 40 artists in Bermondsey, Camberwell, and Elephant and Castle, London.

 David Austen (Tannery artist)